cult-of-coders/grapher/docs/outside_meteor.md

     try {
         const data = actualQuery.fetch({
             // the userId (User Identification) that hits the firewalls
-            // user id can be anything, an API key maybe, not only a 'string'
+            // user id can be anything, an API KEY, an Object, you and your firewalls decide
-            // it's up to you and your firewalls to decide
+            userId: 'XXX',
-            userId: 'XXX'
+            // you can specify other fields, because this is the context of the firewall
-        });
+            // whatever you define here, it can be accessed with `this` });

         res.statusCode = 200;